-Article 17 Layoff
+Article 17 - Layoff

-17.01 LAYOFF ORDER
+17.01 Layoff Order

-- A. No permanent or probationary Employee in the bargaining unit shall be laid off while there is emergency, non-permanent, temporary or non-bargaining unit Employees performing the same work as determined by the Employer. - B. Employees shall be laid off in reverse order based on Department seniority.

-Department seniority shall be determined based on the length of time an Employee has been employed by a specific department.
+- A. No regular Employee shall be laid off while there is temporary Employees performing the same work as determined by the Employer. - B. There shall be two layoff lists: part-time and full-time by Department.
+The Employer reserves the right to determine which list shall be utilized if layoffs become necessary. - C. Employees shall be laid off in reverse order based on Department seniority. - 1.
+Department Seniority shall be determined based on the length of time an Employee has been employed by a specific department. - 2.
+Departments for purposes of this Article are listed in Title 4, Chapter 4.04.010 of the City's General Code.

-17.02 LAYOFF NOTICE
+17.02 Layoff Notice